Frequently Asked Questions

 We have wetsuits, paddle jackets and boots available for rent on any of our trips.
 For overnight trips we have a limited supply of sleeping bags, tents and ground pads.
 All overnight rental gear should be reserved in advance.
 Please check out our packing list page to view rental equipment prices.
 To reserve rental equipment please contact us.

 Sure!
 Be sure and do so when you first make your reservation.
 We will do our best to honor your request, however, if they are requested by others, working another section of the river or have the day off, it may not be possible.

-Most activities have an optional $15-30/per person non-refundable fee automatically added to the reservation at the time of booking.
+Most activities have an optional $10-30/per person non-refundable fee which can be added to the reservation at the time of booking.
 For those activities that qualify, the fee allows guests the freedom to change their reservation date or time up to 24 hours before the activity, or the ability to cancel their trip and receive a refund less the Cancellation Insurance Fee.
-Guests who no-show for activities are not entitled to any refund or rescheduling credit.
+Guests who no-show for activities will be charged full price.

 Standard Rafting Cancellation Policy

-We offer refunds (less $10 per person per day) on any reservation if cancelled at least 10 days before departure date (groups and multi-days require 30 days).
-Reservations cancelled less than 10 days before departure (less than 30 days for groups and multi-days) are not subject to refund.
+We offer refunds (less $15 per person per day) on any reservation if canceled at least 10 days before departure date (groups and multi-days require 30 days).
+Reservations canceled less than 10 days before departure (less than 30 days for groups and multi-day) are not subject to refund.
 All trips depart as scheduled regardless of weather conditions.

 Whitewater Classification Guide